mviereck/x11docker/README.md

 This options are useful to test whether an application supports a pure Wayland environment.
 You can also test applications from host with option --exe.

- - Example: gnome-calculator (GTK3) and neverball (SDL) from host in Weston without X
+ - Examples: gnome-calculator (GTK3) and neverball (SDL) from host in Weston without X

   `x11docker --weston --exe gnome-calculator`

   `x11docker --weston --exe neverball`
+## Setup for option --xorg
+Option `--xorg` runs ootb from console.
+To run a second core Xorg server from within an already running X session, you have to edit file `/etc/X11/Xwrapper.conf` and replace line:

+`allowed_users=console`

+with lines:

+`allowed_users=anybody`

+`needs_root_rights=yes`

+On debian 9 and Ubuntu 16.04 you need to install package `xserver-xorg-legacy`.

 ## X server inside of image
 Version  2.5 of x11docker also provides some options to run X or xpra inside of docker images.
 This was removed in 3.0 to keep the code easier.
 Version 2.5 is still available in [x11docker 2.5 branch](https://github.com/mviereck/x11docker/tree/x11docker_2.5) and can be used beneath actual x11docker versions.